xrishdog/sms-simulation/README.md

 ## Implementation Details

 - **ProducerModel**: Generates random messages with configurable length.
-- **SenderModel**: Processes messages with simulated network delays.
+- **SenderModel**: Processes messages with configurable network delays and failure rates.
-The number of producers and consumers can be configured.
+The number of producers and consumers can also be configured.
 - **Queue**: Central asyncio.Queue for message passing.
 This is centralized among models.
 - **DisplayMonitorModel**: Real-time performance statistics which can be configured to output every n seconds.
 - **Config**: Centralized system parameters